Disclaimer: Affiliate links help us produce good content. Learn more.

 How much does a VPN cost when you can ask for a refund?
 Well, nothing.
-The good news is that most VPN providers offer this option.
-However, as usual, you can’t always take it for granted as we just mentioned.
+The good news is that most VPN providers offer a money-back guarantee.
+However, as usual, you can’t always take it for granted, as we just mentioned.

 Not all VPN services come with a free version or a free premium trial.
 Therefore, many users try to count on the money-back guarantee to test their chosen VPN app.
 If they aren’t satisfied, they can always ask for a refund.
 Or, can they?

 A reliable service will probably have a “no questions asked” and “full money-back” guarantee.
-It’s mostly promoted on the website too so that you know right away what to expect.
+It’s promoted chiefly on the website, too, so that you know right away what to expect.

 Some VPNs, for example, have bandwidth usage limitations.
 But you may also not be eligible for a refund from the provider if you bought your VPN from a third-party vendor or paid with a cryptocurrency or a gift card.